natoftheboonies/apcs-2023/git/README.md

 ![pull](pull.png)

+## Help I get Errors!

-If it gives you an error ending in `fatal: Need to specify how to reconcile divergent branches.` then I suggest the `# rebase` option.
+If it gives you an error ending in `fatal: Need to specify how to reconcile divergent branches.` then it offers a bit of help to resolve.
+I suggest the `# rebase` option.
 Copy+Paste+Enter into your "Terminal" window (bottom):

 - `git config --global pull.rebase true`

 Maybe this is sufficient to get you unstuck?

-## Git, Java in Visual Studio Code on Windows (without Admin) HOWTO

-If you have Admin rights, just install normal Git and normal Java. ([Recommended](https://whichjdk.com/) is [Adoptium](https://adoptium.net/temurin/releases/) OpenJDK version 17)

-1. Visit [Git Downloads](https://git-scm.com/download/windows) and choose the "Portable" edition.
-2. Download and unzip this on your computer somewhere, like a "Git" folder in your home directory.
-3. Within VS Code Settings, search for "git path" and then edit within settings.json.
-Per [StackOverflow](https://stackoverflow.com/questions/71515762/use-portable-vscode-with-portable-git), set `"git.path"` to `"C:\\Users\\XXX\\Git\\cmd\\git"` replacing XXX with your username (or wherver you unzipped it).
-4. Open Command prompt, navigate to this folder, and add some git configuration:
-   - `git config --global user.email "youremail@stu.asd103.org"`
-   - `git config --global user.name "Firstname Lastname"`
-   - `git config --global pull.rebase true`
-5. Restart VS Code, visit the "Version Control" tab, select "Clone Repository", and clone your GitHub repo.
+If not, ask me and we'll add to this page. :-)